The power take-off (PTO) for a truck is a vital piece of equipment.

 “The rear location provides improved ground clearance and more room to directly mount the pump to the PTO and facilitates easier hose routing,” Janitz added.

-There are two scenarios in which a fleet manager would be selecting a PTO.
+There are two scenarios in which a fleet manager would be selecting a PTO for a truck.

 “The first scenario is a new-build situation where he or she is selecting everything required to drive a hydraulic system or is having a new unit built for the fleet.
 The second is a repair/replacement scenario where an existing